praveendvd/postman_collection_url_updater/README.md

 This is a command line utility that helps you to update request URLs in your collection files in a bulk. for instance, let say your URLs where in the form  https://localhost:23456/api/v1/{{path}} and you wanted modify all the requests as {{baseURL}}/{{path}} you can do it as

     npx postman-collection-url-updater -c "collection.json" -r "https://localhost:23456/api/v1/{{path}}" -w "{{baseURL}}/{{path}}" -s "new_collection.json"

+in case of PATH variables:

+    npx postman-collection-url-updater -c "collection.json" -r "https://{{test}}/:test/test" -w "https://localhost/newpath/;test"

+retains the path variable

+    npx postman-collection-url-updater -c "collection.json" -r "https://{{test}} -w "https://localhost/newpath"

+makes the changes and if any other path variable is there then it will be retained

+eg , output would be https://localhost/newpath/:test/new , if path variable exists else https://localhost/newpath/new

 ## CLI Options